How users sign up for RMS for individuals

 For more information, see How administrators can control the accounts created for RMS for individuals.

 When you take this course of action, your organization benefits by being able to integrate Rights Management into its workflows, services, and data stores.
 In addition, you can now manage Rights Management because you have control over your organization’s tenant key for Azure Rights Management.
-You can now do the following:
+You can now do the following actions:

-Configure Exchange and SharePoint to support Azure Rights Management, even if these are running on-premises.
+Configure Exchange and SharePoint to support Azure Rights Management, even if these services are running on-premises.
 Exchange and SharePoint are natively supported for the online services, and they are supported by a connector for the on-premises servers.
 For more information, see the following:

 The Exchange Online and SharePoint Online sections from Office 365: Configuration for clients and online services